MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 GET /api/book?$first={n}&$after={continuation-data}
 ```

-This continuation approach uses cursor-based pagination, which leverages a unique cursor (a reference to a specific item in the dataset) to determine where to continue retrieving data in the next set.
-Unlike traditional pagination methods that use offsets or indexes, cursor-based pagination doesn't rely on skipping a specific number of records.
-This makes it more reliable in environments with large datasets or frequently changing data, as it avoids potential issues like missing or duplicated records that can occur with offset-based pagination.
+This continuation approach uses cursor-based pagination.
+A unique cursor is a reference to a specific item in the dataset.
+This determines where to continue retrieving data in the next set.
+Unlike index pagination that use offsets or indexes, cursor-based pagination doesn't rely on skipping records.
+This makes it more reliable with large datasets or frequently changing data.
 Instead, it ensures a smooth and consistent flow of data retrieval by starting exactly where the last query left off, based on the cursor provided.

 For example: